TaylorJadin/jadin.me/content/post/2022/customizing-peertube/index.md

 The first thing I did was install the dark theme, which I thought would more closely match my blog site as a starting point.
 You can do this from **Administration > Plugins/Themes**.
 I grabbed the official dark theme:
 ![screenshot of themes in the peertube admin interface](peertubethemes.png)

-After installing it, you will need to enabled it from the **Administration > Configuration > Basic** page.
+After installing it, you will need to enable it from the **Administration > Configuration > Basic** page.

-What I really wanted to do was change the accent colors in the interface, as well as hide some buttons that I feel like are unnecessary with the way I use Peertube[^1].
+What I really wanted to do was change the accent colors in the interface, as well as hide some buttons that I felt were unnecessary given the way I use Peertube[^1].
 Custom CSS can be entered on the **Administration > Configuration > Advanced** page.

-I wanted to simply post my CSS customizations here in case anyone finds them to be useful!
-Note that these are most likely also specific to the dark theme I am using, so they may require tweaking if you are using a different theme.
+I wanted to post my CSS customizations here in case anyone finds them to be useful.
+Note that these are most likely  specific to the dark theme I am using, so they may require tweaking if you are using a different theme.

 ```css
 /* Change colors */